mmiller2321/demo-cloud-app-aws/readme.md

     - To build and deploy your application:
     - Select the CodePipeline service from the Services dashboard.
 Open the Pipeline.
     - Either make a change to code in GitHub or click the Release change button to start a build and deployment.
-    - To access your application:
+10. To access your application:
     - Select the Elastic Beanstalk service from the Services dashboard.
 Open your Application.
     - Test your application: https://[APP NAME].[AWS REGION].elasticbeanstalk.com/

-100. First list item
-     - First nested list item

-1. First list item
-   - First nested list item
-     - Second nested list item

 ## Cloud Hosted Websites
 - [(Broken) Azure Project Link]().